City of Brisbane: Wards

+The city of Brisbane is divided by 26 wards, each of which is represented by a councillor.
+Elections for these positions are held every four years.
+The results of the March 2024 elections delivered a Liberal National Party majority, with the wards of the City of Brisbane represented by the following councillors:

 Heraldry

 The motto of the City of Brisbane is Meliora sequimur, Latin for We aim for better things.
 The council's corporate slogan is Dedicated to a better Brisbane.
 The city's colours are blue and gold.
 Its corporate logo was introduced in 1982 in preparation for the Commonwealth Games hosted in Brisbane that year.
 It features a stylised version of Brisbane's City Hall which opened in 1930.
-The city's floral emblem is the (exotic) poinsettia and its faunal emblem is the graceful tree frog.
+The city's floral emblems are the (exotic) poinsettia and Brisbane wattle, and its faunal emblems are the graceful tree frog and the koala.

 Amenities

 Brisbane City Council operate libraries in Annerley, Ashgrove, Banyo, Bracken Ridge, Brisbane CBD (Brisbane Square), Bulimba, Carina, Carindale (Westfield Carindale), Chermside, Coopers Plains, Corinda, Everton Park, Fairfield, Upper Mount Gravatt (Garden City), Grange, Hamilton, Holland Park, Inala, Indooroopilly, Kenmore, Mitchelton, Mount Coot-tha (Botanic Gardens), Mount Gravatt, Mount Ommaney, New Farm, Nundah, Sandgate, Stones Corner, Sunnybank Hills, Toowong, West End, Wynnum, and Zillmere.
 In addition, it operates a mobile library service to Aspley, Bellbowrie, Brighton, Ellen Grove, Forest Lake, Manly West, Mount Crosby and The Gap.
 There is also a pop-up library that attends community events and festivals, as well as visiting various parks around Brisbane for children's storytime sessions (a list of dates and places is published some months in advance).